Tanya Wexler

 Tanya Wexler (born August 6, 1970) is an American film director.
-She is known for her 2011 feature film Hysteria.
+Wexler has been working in the film industry since 1998, when her first film Finding North (1998), was released.
+Wexler is most known for her 2011 feature film Hysteria.
+Wexler is known for exploring women's issues in her films and including complex female characters.
+Wexler has also been involved in advocating for women in the film industry, and advocating for the rights of the LGBTQ+ community.

-Early life and education
+Early life

+Wexler was born on August 6, 1970, in Chicago, Illinois.
 Wexler is the daughter of Chicago real estate developer Jerrold Wexler, and his second wife, Susan Jeanne (née Metzger).
 She is the niece of cinematographer Haskell Wexler.
 Her mother has two other daughters, Daryl Hannah and Page Hannah, as well as a son, Donald, from a previous marriage.
 Wexler's father is Jewish, whereas her mother is Catholic.
+Wexler worked as a child actor from a young age.

-She attended Yale University ('92) where she was roommates with actress Bellamy Young.
+She attended Yale University ('92) where she studied psychology and was roommates with actress Bellamy Young.
 Wexler also holds a Master of Fine Arts degree from Columbia University ('95).

 Career

-Wexler has directed five feature films: Finding North (1998), Ball in the House (2001), Hysteria (2011), Buffaloed (2019), and Jolt (2021).